Greg Mankiw: 2004 Economic Report of the President

 Several controversies arose from CEA's February 2004 Economic Report of the President.
-In a press conference, Mankiw spoke of the gains from free trade and noted that outsourcing of jobs by US companies is "probably a plus for the economy in the long run."
-Thar reflected mainstream economic analysis but was criticized by many politicians, who drew a link between outsourcing and the slow recovery of the US labor market in early 2004.
+In a press conference, Mankiw spoke of the gains from free trade and noted that the outsourcing of jobs by US companies is "probably a plus for the economy in the long run."
+This reflected mainstream economic analysis, but was criticized by many politicians, who drew a link between outsourcing and the slow recovery of the US labor market in early 2004.

 Controversy also arose from a rhetorical question posed by the report and repeated by Mankiw in a speech about the report: "when a fast-food restaurant sells a hamburger, is it providing a service or combining inputs to manufacture a product?"
 He intended to point out that the distinction between manufacturing jobs and service industry jobs is somewhat arbitrary and so is a poor basis for policy.
 Even though the issue was not raised in the report, a news account led to criticism that the administration was seeking to cover up job losses in manufacturing by redefining jobs like cooking hamburgers as manufacturing.